 If you are ready to undergo drug treatment, finding the right type of program can be difficult.
-While residential drug treatment programs are ideal, it may not be your best option.
+While residential drug treatment programs are ideal, they may not be your best option.
 You may not be able to attend inpatient treatment because of your busy work and family schedule.
 Also, the severity of your addiction may not warrant intensive inpatient treatment.
 In those cases, intensive outpatient treatment (IOP) is a more appealing treatment option.

-What is Intensive Outpatient Programs (IOP)
+What are Intensive Outpatient Programs (IOP)

 Intensive outpatient programs are structured treatment programs that accommodate a patient’s busy home and work schedule.
 People attending IOP can attend programming during day or nighttime hours.
 Patients attend intensive outpatient treatment at least three times weekly and for a few hours each session.
 These sessions can be stepped down as a patient progresses in treatment.

-IOP’s are versatile programs.
+IOPs are versatile programs.
 They can be used as a follow-up to successful medical detoxification.
-Additionally, intensive treatment programs can be utilized as part of an aftercare plan after the completion of inpatient treatment.
+Additionally, intensive treatment programs can be utilized as a part of an aftercare plan after the completion of inpatient treatment.
 As with other forms of drug treatment, IOPs can be individually tailored to meet each person’s unique and specific needs.